Episode 3 – Layan’s Cabin

 Layan: Oh yes, young cub, I almost forgot…

-Layan tapped is way back over to his computer equipment and a couple of keyboard taps and mouse clicks later he turned to Jaak.
+Layan tapped his way back over to his computer equipment, and after a few keyboard taps and mouse clicks, he turned to Jaak.

 Layan: How about you try that signal on your phone again?

-Jaak eagerly fished his phone out of his pocket, and to his delight it showed full bars of signal!
+Jaak eagerly fished his phone from his pocket and, to his delight, saw full bars of signal!

 Jaak: I’ve got signal!
 That’s… that’s amazing!
 I haven’t had a connection for weeks!
 Thank you so much Layan!

-Jaak then curled up on his bed and opened up his video calling app.
+Jaak curled up on the cot, blankets pulled to his chin, and opened his video calling app.
 Soon a familiar mop of orange hair and wet nose appeared on the screen.

 Jaak: Dieter!
 You are never gonna believe what just happened to me today…!